-The Thesis project involving publication quality research supervised by a core ABA Faculty member is a degree plan requirement for all MA in ABA students.
+The Thesis project involving publication quality research supervised by a core ABA Faculty member is a degree plan requirement for all MA in ABA students, but is not part of the degree plan requirements for students enrolled in the Post-Master's Certificate program who have already earned a MA or MS degree.
 The Thesis requires a 3 member committee of full-time graduate faculty and involves a formal proposal meeting and oral defense meeting.
 There is a written product in the thesis project.
 Rather than the traditional chapter format, the completed thesis for the MA-ABA program should be written in the form of a peer-reviewed journal submission ready manuscript (i.e., APA 7th edition, scientific-writing style).
 Binding in accordance with McNeese State University Dore School of Graduate Studies guidelines is also required, and this formatting is separate to APA Format 7th edition.
 Your Thesis Chair will provide you with these details.
 Three copies are required, and students are welcome to order additional copies to keep for themselves.